+50.000 personas ya confían en EnergyProdetox

 Glucuronidation

 Most important conjugation reaction.
-Responsible for the conjugation of 40% of drugs that pass through phase 2.
+Responsible for the conjugation of 40% of drugs that go through phase 2.

-In this way we have to eliminate bilirubin, estrogens, androgens (testosterone, DHEA), T4 and T3, benzodiazepines, mycotoxins and fat-soluble vitamins
+In this pathway we have to eliminate bilirubin, estrogens, androgens (testosterone, DHEA), T4 and T3, benzodiazepines, mycotoxins and fat-soluble vitamins

-Some clues that this pathway is working too slowly could be excess androgens in women (acne, oily skin, excess facial hair, alopecia, ingrown hairs), unexplained itching all over the body, yellowing of the sclera of the eyes, or having Gilbert's syndrome (an analysis would show elevated levels of unconjugated bilirubin).
+Some clues that this pathway is working too slowly could be excess androgens in women (acne, oily skin, excess facial hair, alopecia, ingrown hairs), itching all over the body without apparent cause, yellowish sclera of the eye, or having Gilbert's syndrome (in an analysis we would see elevated levels of unconjugated bilirubin).

-We can increase the activity of this enzyme thanks to the glucuronic acid present in tea. kombucha , as well as in supplements (glucuronalactone, magnesium, NADH, Transresveratrol, dandelion, bioflavonoids).
+We can increase the activity of this enzyme thanks to the glucuronic acid present in tea. kombucha , as well as in supplements (glucuronolactone, magnesium, NADH, transresveratrol, dandelion, bioflavonoids).

 Sulfation

-It is responsible for 20% of phase 2 reactions.
+It handles 20% of the phase 2 reactions.

 The raw material for sulfation, as you might have guessed, is sulfate.